 I have been making smoothies for my kids since they were little.
 It’s a treat that I always felt good about giving them.
 Not only are they a great way to get your kids to eat fruits and vegetables, but they are healthy and super easy to make.
 But smoothies are not just for kids; they are an adult favorite too!

-One of the great things about smoothies are their versatility.
+One of the great things about smoothies is their versatility.
 Nothing is written in stone when it comes to making smoothies.
 I honestly never measured any of the ingredients for my smoothies until I needed to write a recipe for the blog.
 But I wanted to give you a starting point in making your smoothies.
 But even with the recipe I am sharing with you, the amounts are suggestions, and you can easily substitute any of the ingredients.
 I will even give you some suggestions on some substitutions.

 What goes into this smoothie:

 Frozen Berries: I prefer to use frozen berries because it eliminates the need for adding ice.
 I don’t like adding ice to my smoothies because the ice waters down the smoothie and does not add any flavor.
 You can use any combination of berries that you like.
 I prefer a mix of raspberries, blueberries, raspberries, and/or blackberries.

 Bananas: Bananas add to the smoothie’s creamy texture and are a healthy addition.
 If you don’t like bananas, you can always leave them out.

 Yogurt: Yogurt also adds to the creamy texture of the smoothie without watering it down.
 Choosing a berry-flavored yogurt adds wonderful flavor to the smoothie.
 If you are aiming for a healthy smoothie, choose yogurt with less sugar.
-You can always use plain greek yogurt and, if needed, add a little honey to make it sweeter.
+Of course, you can always use plain greek yogurt and, if needed, add a little honey to make it sweeter.